JCKing97/Agents4Asteroids/README.md

 Artificial intelligence techniques have been applied to game playing scenarios for a long time.

-Asteroids is a classic game in which a player avoids asteroids in space while being able to break the asteroids down with their laser.
+Asteroids is a classic game in which a player avoids asteroids in space while being able to break the asteroids down with their particle canon.

 The purpose of this repository is to house development documents and source code for a project focused on developing an Asteroids like game and building agents to play this game using AI techniques such as reinforcement learning.